geraldhumphries/generator-jhipster-elasticsearch-reindexer/README.md

 - [Installing JHipster](https://jhipster.github.io/installation.html)

-You also need to have created entities using JHipster.
-The generator will run if you haven't created any entities, but no entities will be added to the generated service.
-When creating a new project, I recommend running this generator immediately and allowing the post-entity generation hook to run it automatically.
+The generator will run if you haven't created any entities, but omly the User entity will be added to the generated service.
+When creating a new project, it is recommended that you run this generator immediately and allow the post-entity generation hook rerun it automatically as you build your application.

 # Installation